 We all know that there are many different kinds of colleges and universities across our nation.
 We have schools focused on liberal arts, agriculture and technology, engineering and a host of other specializations.
 However, education has not always been as accessible and diverse as it is today.
-At one point in our history, minorities struggled to receive their education opportunities, which, as a result gave birth to alternative methods of learning.
-One such alternative became what we now know today as an HBCU.
+At one point in our history, Black people were denied admission to traditionally white institutions, which, as a result, gave birth to HBCUs.

 HBCU is an acronym many people may have never heard before.
 But what's the HBCU meaning exactly?
 To start, HBCU stands for Historically Black Colleges and Universities.
 Secondly, the Higher Education Act of 1965, which increased federal funding for colleges and universities, coined the term.
 But let’s back up a century.

 Before the Civil War, higher education for Black people was virtually non-existent.

 Newly freed slaves were being denied admission to the traditionally white higher education institutions that had been established at the time.
 The individuals who managed to receive some kind of education, such as African-American scholar Fredrick Douglass, regularly studied in less than desirable and sometimes dangerous environments.
 Others had to resort to teaching themselves what they could.